 Smith Oaks Bird Sanctuary

 Smith Oaks Sanctuary is open year-round, 7 AM -7 PM. (except during spring migration when the Old Mexico Rd entrance is open dawn to dusk).
 The Winnie Street Entrance is thru a pedestrian turnstile gate, year-round.
 Visitors should use the pedestrian turnstile -- the trail swing gate which is next to the turnstile is only open for work vehicle access.
 The Winnie Street entrance does not allow for bus turnaround; buses or large vehicles will need to drive in and back out.
-The Old Mexico Rd Entrance is open daily February 15 – June 15, weekends in September and October (7 AM – 7 PM), and by advance arrangement.
+The Old Mexico Road entrance is open February 15 – June 15 and weekends in the fall: September 15 - October 15.

-Parking is available year-round at the Winnie St. entrance and from March 15 – May 15 at the Old Mexico Rd. entrance.
+Parking is available year-round at the Winnie St. entrance.
+The Old Mexico Rd. entrance is open daily during spring migration and on weekends the rest of the year.
 See the Google map below for parking locations.

 Visit Texas eBird to find out what's being reported.
 Smith Oaks Bird Sanctuary is an eBird hotspot.

-This sanctuary in High Island contains oak mottes with live oaks over 100 year old, ponds, wetlands and coastal prairie.
+Smith Oaks Bird Sanctuary is 177 acres of fields, woods, wetlands and ponds.
+Sixty-four acres were purchased by Houston Audubon with the help of Houston Audubon members, friends, and the National Fish and Wildlife Foundation.
+The remaining 110 acres were donated to Houston Audubon by Amoco Production Company.
 The Rookery in the middle of Claybottom Pond has become a favored roosting and nesting place for thousands of waterbirds.
-Open to the public sunrise to sunset year round.
+The sanctuary is open to the public sunrise to sunset year round.
 The High Island sanctuaries are fee sites.
 The fee helps defray the costs of maintenance, utilities and improvements for the entire Houston Audubon sanctuary system.
-A day pass costs $8, or for $30 a patch may be purchased which gives you an unlimited number of admissions to all High Island sanctuaries for one year.
+A day pass costs $10, or for $30 a patch may be purchased which gives you an unlimited number of admissions to all High Island sanctuaries for one year.

 Ponds at Smith Oaks

-With the help of many volunteers, Don Verser donated time and materials to build a new pond and drip at the old homestead area of Smith Oaks Bird Sanctuary in 2007.
+In 2007, with the help of many volunteers, Don Verser donated time and materials to renovate a drip at the old homestead area of Smith Oaks which had been built by Boy Scouts in the mid 1990s.
 The first several months of the project included privet and ligustrum clearing, followed by installation of new shrubs and understory trees.
 The new water feature has already started to attract birds to this historically significant part of High Island.
+Around the corner from Don’s Drip is Norma’s Niche another drip that attracts birds using the Old Homestead area.

 Property donated by Amoco had many uses during the years of petroleum production.
 The brick building was built in the 1920s and housed large pumps that pumped oil from the oil field into pipe lines.
 The field to the east of the brick building once held large oil storage tanks which were dismantled in 1993.
 Prairie restoration on this site has erased all traces of the storage facility.